seatable/seatable-admin-docs/manual/config/enterprise/deploy_onlyoffice_docker.md

 ## Requirements

 ONLYOFFICE Documentserver (ONLYOFFICE) can be installed on the same host as SeaTable Enterprise Edition (SeaTable EE).
-If ONLYOFFICE is used regularly and by many users, the host should be fitted with more cores and RAM:
+If ONLYOFFICE is used regularly and by many users, the host should be fitted with more cores and RAM.

 This tutorial assumes that [SeaTable EE was deployed following this manual](https://manual.seatable.io/docker/Enterprise-Edition/Deploy%20SeaTable-EE%20with%20Docker/) and is running.
 Docker and Docker Compose are installed and SeaTable is configured via the docker-compose.yml file.